Amit0617/ethRPCtoREST/README.md

 ## API SPEC [Work in progress, lagging a bit]

 `openapi.yaml` consists of OPEN API specification for the REST API.
-It can also be found at https://app.swaggerhub.com/apis-docs/AMITMISHRA0617/EthereumAPIs/1.0.0#

 ### How to use it?

 1. Download `ethRPCtoREST` binary, make it executable using `chmod +x ./ethRPCtoREST`.
 2. Execute it `./ethRPCtoREST $RPC_URL`.
 3. And you are done!
-Open localhost:3000 and visit URL endpoints as mentioned in [API SPEC](#api-spec)
+Open localhost:3000 and visit URL endpoints as mentioned in [API SPEC](#api-spec) which is available at `localhost:3000/docs` endpoint.

 ### How to start contributing?